-This is a comprehensive book that covers every bit of music production, with in-depth coverage of all of the modern equipment like DAW, MIDI, signal processing and so on.
-At the same time, you should keep in mind that this book is written in a straightforward and understandable way.
+This is a comprehensive book that covers every bit of music production, with in-depth coverage of all of the modern equipment like DAW, MIDI, signal processing, and so on.
+At the same time, you should keep in mind that this book is written straightforwardly and understandably.

-There is something for everyone here, both professional or amateur.
+There is something for everyone here, both professional an amateur.

 3. Music Habits - The Mental Game of Electronic Music Production

 In this book, you won't find much practical advice on how to become a music producer or how to use your equipment in the studio.
 But, you will find much information on how to keep yourself focused on work, how to evade procrastination, and get out of a creative hole.